 The Effect of Sunglasses on Eye Health

-For over 20 years, Dr. Jade has provided professional vision care to Lloydminster including routine eye exams and emergency eye care services.
+For over 20 years, Dr. Jade and Dr. Dave has provided professional vision care to Lloydminster including routine eye exams and emergency eye care services.
 At our Eye Expression Optical outlet, we also stock a variety of fashionable frames for men, women, teens, and children.

-While having a pair of designer frames may accent your look, and designer sunglasses move you up into a whole new level of cool, sunglasses are also an important year round asset for protecting your vision.
+While having a pair of designer frames may accent your look, sunglasses are also an important year round asset for protecting your vision.
 Proper sunglasses are key to protecting your eyes from sun-related damage, and should be worn anytime you are outdoors.
 A 2014 survey by the American Academy of Ophthalmology found that only 32 percent of parents make their kids wear sunglasses that are rated to block UV light.
 The sun produces many different kinds of light.
 The kinds most likely to injure the eye are: ultraviolet radiation or UV light; bright or intense light; and blue light.

 According to Health Canada, “UV rays carry more energy than visible light rays, so the eye is at greater risk of damage from absorbing UV radiation than from absorbing other kinds of light.”
 These rays can cause, or speed up the progress of several diseases that affect the eye or its supporting structures.
 Sensitivity to ultraviolet radiation varies from one person to the next.